Patient Rights & Responsibilities

-- You may expect to receive appropriate after-care instructions and referral.
+- You may expect to receive appropriate after-care instruction and referral.

-- Ordered by a physician, never as a standing or PRN order, and followed by a consultation with the treating physician as soon as possible.
+- Ordered by a physician or advanced practice provider, never as a standing or as needed order, and followed by a consultation with the treating physician as soon as possible.

 - In accordance with a written modification to the plan of care.